Feeding Your Baby

 5. What's the best first food?

-It's traditional in the USA for baby to begin with iron-fortified rice cereal.
+It's traditional in the USA for babies to begin with iron-fortified rice cereal.
 But rice cereal is low in protein and high in carbs, and some scientists point out that humans don't develop the enzymes to properly digest grains until they are around nine months old.
 That's one reason for the emerging trend to begin with more nutritious foods, like avocado or peas.

 6. How much time do I want to put into food preparation?